yqueau/near_ps/README.md

   * params.self_shadows includes self-shadows in  the model or not
   * params.indices can be used to automatically remove brightest or darkest levels in each pixel.
 This can be useful in the presence of specularities or strong shadowing.
   * params.semi_calibrated enables automatic intensity refinement
+  * params.scales sets the number of scales for the pyramidal estimation.
+If lighting intensities are appropriately calibrated, the multi-scale approach should reduce a lot the impact of depth initialization.

 For fast debugging or proof of concept, it may be useful to reduce the size of the data, to limit the number of iterations, or to display live surface, albedo, normals and energy:
   * params.ratio downsamples images by a factor of ratio